-- Minor Setback Adjustments, Buildable Lots of Record.
-Adjustments available under SMC 18.13.025(C)(2) shall be available for residential setbacks identified in SMP - Setback Variances.
-Variances to setback standards that do not qualify for the minor adjustments above may be approved as consistent with the provisions of SMP - Water-oriented residential uses (e.g., stairs, walkways, unimproved/natural shoreline access trails, piers, docks, bridges, stabilization, and shoreline ecological restoration projects) may be allowed within the setback provided that: - 1.
-The total impervious surface coverage by all uses within the setback does not exceed 2,000 square feet or 10% of the area within shoreline setbacks of the subject property, whichever is less; - 2.
-When the impact on shoreline vegetation can be mitigated according to SMP - 3.
+- 2. When the impact on shoreline vegetation can be mitigated according to SMP 6.4.1; and - 3.
 When no net loss of shoreline ecological functions can be demonstrated. - e.
 Impervious Surface Coverage.
 Within the Shoreline Residential designation, impervious surface coverage shall be limited to 50% of the lot or parcel area within shoreline jurisdiction. - f.
 Vegetation conservation and shoreline stabilization.
 New, expanded, or altered residential uses shall adhere to the vegetation conservation requirements of SMP Section 6.4.1 and the shoreline stabilization requirements of SMP Section 6.4.3. - g.
-Piers and Docks.
-For residential development of more than 2 swellings occurring since the effective date of this SMP, single-user residential docks shall not be permitted.
+Joint-use Docks.
+For new residential development of more than 2 dwellings, single-user residential docks shall not be permitted.
 Joint-use moorages may be allowed for such development pursuant to SMP Section 5.4.3.

-Transportation & Parking Facilities
+5.4.11 Transportation & Parking Facilities

-- Location Description.
-Transportation and parking facilities are necessarily associated with many shoreline uses, and the location of these facilities currently occurs in many areas of Stevenson shoreline jurisdiction regardless of the shoreline environment designation. - Applicability.
-This section applies to all new and redeveloped transportation and parking - New non-water-oriented transportation facilities should be located outside shoreline jurisdiction unless there is no reasonably feasible alternative alignment or location as determined by an alternatives analysis. - b.
-When it is necessary to locate transportation facilities in shoreline areas, they should be located where routes will have the least impact to shoreline ecological functions, will not result in a net loss of shoreline ecological functions, and will not impact existing or planned water-dependent uses adversely.
+- 1. Location Description.
+Transportation and parking facilities are necessarily associated with many shoreline uses, and the location of these facilities currently occurs in many areas of Stevenson shoreline jurisdiction regardless of the shoreline environment designation. - 2.
+Applicability.
+This section applies to all new and redeveloped transportation and parking facilities. - 3.
+Policies. - a.
+New non-water-oriented transportation facilities should be located outside shoreline jurisdiction unless there is no reasonably feasible alternative alignment or location as determined by an alternatives analysis. - b.
+When it is necessary to locate transportation facilities in shoreline areas, they should be located where routes will have the least impact to shoreline ecological functions, will not result in a net loss of shoreline ecological functions, and will not adversely impact existing or planned water-dependent uses.
 Where feasible, a perpendicular alignment to shoreline should be preferred for transportation facilities over a parallel alignment which uses more shoreline area. - c.
-Given that the City's Columbia River Shoreline is bisected by the BNSF railroad and the SR 14, the City should explore opportunities for pedestrian over- and underpasses linking upland areas with the waterfront.
+Given that the City's Columbia River Shoreline is bisected by the BNSF railroad and the SR 14, the City should explore opportunities for pedestrian over- and underpasses linking upland areas with the waterfront. - d.

-- d.
 Pursuant to RCW 47.01.485, the City should review and act on WSDOT proposals within 90 days. - e.
 Public visual and physical access areas should be encouraged as part of new transportation facilities (e.g., viewpoints, rest areas, picnic facilities, trail/bike systems adjacent to roads or railroads, etc.) where feasible and safe to do so.
 For bridges, public pedestrian access should be considered 1) on the bridge over the waterbody and 2) under or over the bridge parallel to the waterbody. - f.
-The City should consider adopting special standards for to unsure public and private roads within shoreline jurisdiction do not result in net loss of shoreline ecological functions. - g.
-Parking is not a preferred shoreline use and should be allowed only to support a use authorized under the SMP. - h.
+The City should consider adopting special standards to ensure public and private roads within shoreline jurisdiction do not result in net loss of shoreline ecological functions. - g.
+Parking is not a preferred shoreline use and should be allowed only to support a use authorized under the SMP.

+- h.
 Parking facilities should be located outside of shoreline jurisdiction or as far landward from the OHWM as feasible.
 Parking facilities serving individual buildings on the shoreline should be located landward, adjacent, beneath, or within the principal building being served.
 When located within shoreline jurisdiction, the location and design of parking facilities should: - i.
 Minimize visual and environmental impacts to adjacent shoreline and critical areas including provision of adequate stormwater runoff and treatment facilities.
 Parking areas should be adequately fenced and/or screened along the waterward edges of parking facilities and along the sides of such facilities when they abut differing land uses; and - ii.
 Provide for pedestrian access through the facility to the shoreline.